Church Music Ministries Department

 MUWM5306 Music Theory for the Worship Leader (3 hours)

-This course is designed to give the musical worship leader a basic knowledge of the fundamentals of music with an emphasis on the kinds of music currently used in worship gatherings.
-Attention will be given to note reading, chord structure, chord symbol recognition, etc. There are no prerequisites for this course.
+This course is designed to give the music and worship leader a basic knowledge of the fundamentals of music with an emphasis on the kinds of music currently used in worship gatherings.
+Attention will be given to note reading, chord structure, chord symbol recognition and sight -singing.
+There are no prerequisites for this course.

 MUWM5311 Guided Ministry Practicum 1: The Worship Leader (3 hours)